vegaprotocol/documentation/docs/concepts/trading-framework.md

     A LP has committed stake of 10000 ETH.
 The traded notional over active_time_window is 9000 ETH.
 So the market_value_proxy is 10000 ETH.
     A LP has committed stake of 10000 ETH.
 The traded notional over active_time_window is 250 000 ETH.
 Thus the market_value_proxy is 250 000 ETH.

-Calculating liquidity provider equity-like share
+### Calculating liquidity provider equity-like share [WIP]

+The concept of the equity-like share of a market's trading for a liquidity provider broadly ensures that liquidity providers who get into a market early benefit from helping to grow the market.
+Those liquidity providers who commit early in a market's existence will receive a larger proportion of the fees than their actual commitment would imply, because they were a larger proportion of the commitment earlier on, once other parties are also committing liquidity to the market.

-The guiding principle of this section is that by committing stake a liquidity provider buys a portion of the market_value_proxy of the market.
+The guiding principle of this is that by committing stake a liquidity provider buys a portion of the market_value_proxy of the market.

 At any time let's say we have market_value_proxy calculated above and existing liquidity providers as below